Colorado Depends on You!

 Renewable energy is the wave of the future and Colorado, with vast, undeveloped expanses in the San Luis Valley receiving over 320 days of sunshine a year, can be the national leader in that effort.

-Nicky envisions developing five to ten square miles of state-administered land into a massive solar farm with additional facilities for: 1) Research into renewable energy, 2) Retraining and job placement for individuals making the transition into Green Collar jobs, and 3) Visitation and guided tours for individuals and families from around the world to learn about solar farming and our renewable future.
+Nicky envisions developing five to ten square miles of state-administered land into a massive renewable energy farm taking advantage of the latest solar, wind, and biomass technologies with additional facilities for: 1) Research into renewable energy, 2) Retraining and job placement for individuals making the transition into Green Collar jobs, and 3) Visitation and guided tours for individuals and families from around the world to learn about solar farming and our renewable future.

 Simultaneously functioning as a state park, Solar State’s tourist revenue will be directed to finally providing permanent State General Funds to road maintenance up to a cap, beyond which remaining revenue will go toward maintaining universal health care for Coloradans.
 Energy revenue will go toward maintenance of Solar State and paying back the construction costs.